The Petersson/Kuznetsov trace formula with prescribed local ramifications: Application to the first moment of the Rankin--Selberg function

 \subsection{Preparations}

-We take a special version of the Vorono\"{i} formula from \cite[Lemma 7]{HT} or \cite[Theorem A.4]{KMV}, though a more flexible version would be helpful to extend our main result to more general situations. \begin{theo} Let $(a,c)=1$ and $h$ be a smooth compactly supported function in $(0,\infty)$.
+We take a special version of the Voronoi formula from \cite[Lemma 2.6]{HT} or \cite[Theorem A.4]{KMV}, though a more flexible version would be helpful to extend our main result to more general situations. \begin{theo} Suppose that $a\in \Z$ is coprime to $c$, and $h$ is a smooth compactly-supported function on $(0,\infty)$.
 Let $g$ be a holomorphic modular form of weight $\kappa_g$, square-free level $M$ and nebentypus $\chi$.
-Let $M=M_1M_2$ with $M_1=(M,c)$.
+We factorize $M$ as $M=M_1M_2$ with $M_1=(M,c)$.
 Then there exists a newform $g^*$ of the same level $M$ and weight $\kappa_g$ such that